Allison Hastings a.k.a. Sunny

 Erika O’Connor a.k.a.
 Deputy

-Deputy spent 15 years publishing travel guides before crossing over to the fiery side.
-She started at Burning Man HQ producing the map of theme camps for the Placement team.
-Now she wrangles the Participation Forms for the Technology Department, and provides on-playa tech support to the Department of Mutant Vehicles, the ARTery, Lost & Found, and the airport.
-She enjoys the solitude of flagging theme camps for the Placement team before the participants arrive at the event.
+Deputy spent 15 years publishing LGBT travel guides before crossing over to the fiery side.
+She started at Burning Man HQ in 2013 producing the map of theme camps for the Placement team.
+Now she manages the Participation Forms for the Technology Department and provides support for a variety of event systems, both on- and off-playa.
 Her first year at Burning Man was 2007.
-She worked on small art projects with a group in Illumination Village for a few years, and now she camps with Vietnamese Iced Coffee Experience, where she serves icy beverages to hot Burners in the afternoon.
+She worked on small art projects in Illumination Village until 2009, then served cold beverages at Vietnamese Iced Coffee Experience for a few years.
+When she’s not in Black Rock City, she enjoys riding her bike around San Francisco and has a soft spot for Boston Terriers.

-For nearly 20 years, Heather has focused on strategy, operations and partnerships for creative service organizations.
-Throughout her life and career, she has partnered with artists on media projects and opportunities for artists to create ancillary revenue streams.
-Heather has been a roving member of Black Rock City’s Random Pizza Experience since 2004.
-During Burning Man, she welcomes you to participate in making a pizza for strangers and randomly delivering it anywhere, anytime!
+For over 20 years, Heather has focused on helping organizations with strategy, operations and partnerships specifically in creative endeavors.
+Throughout her life and career, she collaborates with people on projects and practices that actualize human potential.
+Heather has also been a roving member of Black Rock City’s Random Pizza Experience since 2004, as well as a staff member since 2012.

 Ian Starr a.k.a. bliss

 Technology Project Manager